Can I Get Compensation for my Injuries if the Auto Accident Might Have Been Partly my Fault?

 - The stipulations of your car insurance policy.

 New Jersey and Pennsylvania follow a 51 percent contributory negligence rule.
-If you are 51 percent or more at fault in causing the car accident, you may not pursue compensation in a lawsuit against the other driver.
-Conversely, you may pursue compensation if you were 50 percent or less at fault, although the amount awarded will be impacted by your degree of fault.
+If you are 51 percent or more at fault in causing the car accident case, you may not pursue compensation in a lawsuit against the other driver.
+Conversely, you may contact a Philadelphia car accident lawyer to pursue compensation if you were 50 percent or less at fault, although the amount awarded will be impacted by your degree of fault.

 Recovering compensation also depends on your specific car insurance policy.
 In Pennsylvania and New Jersey, motorists have the option of no-fault insurance, also known as person injury protection or PIP.
 If PIP is part of your policy, you must file a claim with your own insurance company regardless of who was at fault; in most cases, PIP prevents you from pursuing compensation for medical expenses or lost wages from the other driver.
 Our attorneys can determine all possible avenues of compensation for your injuries.